dynamodan/wordpressigniter/readme.txt

 == Changelog ==

+= 1.4 =
+* fixed a bug where WordPress was throwing 404's for nearly all CodeIgniter urls

 = 1.3 =
 * implemented [wordpressigniter] shortcode, which will deprecate the Page Override setting, as it was quite buggy and had some limitations.